hexinatgithub/cs186-sp16/hw5/README.md

     and Ted Cruz)?
     Hint: Take a look at the output of the demonstration.
 What values do we want these columns to have?
- 2. How many individual contributions has each candidate received?
+ 2. How many individual contributions has each front-runner's principal campaign committee received?
     Hint: Which table might you want to join on?
- 3. How much has each candidate received from individual contributions?
+ 3. How much has each front-runner received from individual contributions?
- 4. What are the committees that are linked to each of the candidates?
+ 4. What are the committees that are linked to each of the front-runners?
     Hint: How many tables will we need for this?
- 5. How many committees have contributed to each candidate?
+ 5. How many committees have contributed to each front-runner?
- 6. How much has each candidate received from committee contributions?
+ 6. How much has each front-runner received from committee contributions?

 **Note: The penultimate line of each cell describes the schema for the output we're expecting.
 If you change this line, make sure that your output's schema